bret99/telegram_scan/README.md

 # telegram_scan
-Framework for Telegram users and chats investigating.
+Fantastic and full featured framework for Telegram users and chats investigating.

 Prerequisites:
 1. pip3 install pyrogram;
 2. get api_id and api_hash at https://my.telegram.org/auth and insert the ones into access_creds.py.